Lawyer complains of prison treatment of WikiLeaks’ Assange

 Assange says he was acting as a journalist entitled to First Amendment protection.
 His lawyers argue that the U.S. charges — which carry a maximum sentence of 175 years in prison — are a politically motivated abuse of power.

 Defense lawyers also deny that Assange put lives at risk.
-Attorney Mark Summers said WikiLeaks initially worked with media outlets in 2010 to publish the trove of files in edited form.
+Attorney Mark Summers said that in 2010 WikiLeaks worked with international news organizations to publish the trove of files in edited form.

-He said that the following year Assange phoned the White House to warn that a password published in a book about WikiLeaks could allow people to view the full unredacted cache of documents.
+He said that the following year Assange phoned the White House to warn that a password published in a book about WikiLeaks by journalists from The Guardian newspaper — one of WikiLeaks’ then-media partners — could allow people to view the full unredacted cache of documents.
 Summers said Assange had warned that “unless we do something, then people’s lives are put at risk.”

+WikiLeaks’ relationship with its media partners, which included The Guardian and The New York Times, soon soured, and in 2011 WikiLeaks began releasing large numbers of the uncensored documents.

+The Guardian said it was “entirely wrong to say the Guardian’s 2011 WikiLeaks book led to the publication of unredacted U.S. government files.”

 Assange has been jailed in England since April 2019, when he was evicted from the Ecuadorian Embassy in London.
 He took refuge in the embassy seven years earlier to avoid being sent to Sweden over allegations of rape and sexual assault.